tigrelau/tigrelau/README.md

 ###

 <p align="left">Guided by a dedication to quality and innovation, I pursue excellence with creativity and precision.
-I build intuitive, accessible, and responsive user experiences, focusing on optimized performance and seamless back-end integration.</p>
+I build intuitive, accessible and secure user experiences, focusing on optimized performance and seamless back-end integration.</p>

 ###